 Our school nurses are Mrs. Karen Lambo and Ms. Thalia Ramirez.
-Their email addresses are and klambo@spfk12.org and tramirz@spfk12.org respectively.
+Their email addresses are klambo@spfk12.org and tramirez@spfk12.org respectively.
 Mrs. Lambo's phone extension is 22011 and Ms. Ramirez's phone extension is 22010.
 The school nurse is a health professional whose responsibilities include: providing basic health care for students, acting as a liaison to parents regarding student illness and absence from school, handling emergency situations, and serving as a resource person for the Child Study Team and I&RS committee.

-COMMUNICATION WITH SCHOOL OFFICIALS (TELEPHONE AND E-MAIL, CONFERENCES AND TMS FACEBOOK PAGE)
+COMMUNICATION WITH SCHOOL OFFICIALS (TELEPHONE AND E-MAIL, CONFERENCES, AND TMS FACEBOOK PAGE))

 Parents are integral partners in the educational process.
 Therefore, it is essential for parents and school officials to communicate with one another regarding student progress and behavior.
 Frequent contact through telephone calls, e-mail, conferences, and newsletters is vital in that the success of middle school students.
-Messages can be left for teachers by calling (908) 322 - 5215.
+Messages can be left for teachers by calling (908) 322 - 5215 and using the dial by name directory.
 While attending Back-to-School Night, parents are encouraged to ask teachers for the best time to contact them.
-It should be noted that teachers begin at 7:55 A.M. and leave approximately 15 minutes after dismissal.
+It should be noted that a teacher's day begins at 7:55 A.M. and concludes approximately 15 minutes after dismissal.
 Therefore, return calls depend on the teacher's schedule and the time at which the teacher retrieves the message.